uit-no-old/cs-lunch/index.md

 The CS-lunch is a seminar series at the Department of Computers Science at the University of Tromsø.
 Ph.
-D. students at the department will present their ongoing work for both academic staff and students.
-It is an open seminar where we wish to include all of the different research groups at the department.
+D. students at the department will present their accepted conference and journal papers for both academic staff and students.

 We are beginning the seminar series in January 2015, and we're hoping to see you there!